Tarun Gupta

 What is Google’s People Also Search For (PASF) Feature?

 The main aim of Google behind rolling out this feature is to offer users an overwhelming search experience.
 Google introduced the ‘People Also Search For’ or PASF feature back in 2018 to improve the search experience of users.
+With this feature in place, Google started showing follow-up searches to the searchers if they didn’t find the results satisfying.

 When you hit Google search for searching a particular keyword or a topic, it throws up a list of relevant high-quality search results consisting of links to the web pages.
 If you navigate to a particular website but bounce back to the search page without reading much, Google assumes that the search result didn’t answer your query.